lovisha0726/Hangman_game_assignment/README.md

 # Hangman_game_assignment
 #
-# Hangman is a fun word-guessing game you can play alone.
-You choose how hard you want it and pick a theme.
-Then, you try to guess the hidden word by suggesting letters.
-If you guess right, the letters appear.
-But if you guess wrong, part of a hangman is drawn.
-Be careful, because too many wrong guesses mean you lose!
-The difficulty level you choose determines how many wrong guesses you can make.
-It's a great way to improve your vocabulary and guessing skills.
-You can play with different themes like animals, movies, or countries, making it even more enjoyable.
-Hangman is an entertaining game suitable for players of all ages and skill levels.
+# Hangman offers a captivating solo word-guessing experience.
+Players select difficulty levels and themes, adding personalization.
+The game starts with a hidden word represented by dashes.
+Players guess letters to unveil the word, with correct guesses revealing positions.
+Each incorrect guess adds to a gallows or hangman's scaffold.
+Players set a limit for incorrect guesses based on difficulty.
+Success hinges on decoding the word within the limit.
+Hangman tests vocabulary and deductive skills, offering tailored challenges and themes for immersive gameplay.
 # Lovisha - Leader
 # Ojasvita - Developer
 # Nimarjot - Tester